Bashundhara Kings Women: 2019–20 season

 Bashundhara Kings formed a strong team for the 3rd edition of the Women's Football League, including 19 national players.
 On 22 February 2020, Bashundhara Kings officially introduced their star-studded squad.
 On 1 March, Bashundhar when the title-contenders handed a 13–0 defeat on Spartan MK Gallactico Sylhet FC.
-On 5 March 2020, Sabina netted her third hat-trick in a row to guide Bashundhara Kings to their third consecutive victory with a 9–0 win over Nasrin Sports Academy.
+On 5 March 2020, Sabina netted her third hat-trick in a row to guide Bashundhara Kings to their third consecutive victory with a 9–0 win over Nasrin Sporting Academy.
 Tohura and Krishna scored two while Sanjida and Munni scored one goal each for the winners.
 On 7 November, Kings resumed from where they had left off before the COVID-19 pandemic as they thrashed FC Uttar Bongo by 7–0.
 On 6 December, Kings continued their utter dominance in the domestic football arena by clinching the Women's Football League with a match to spare.